-Modis Historical Blunder To Pave Way For IoJ&K Freedom: Prime Minister - UrduPoint
+Modis Historical Blunder To Pave Way For IOJ&K Freedom: Prime Minister - UrduPoint

 After the Pulwama incident and Indian moves to get Pakistan blacklisted through Financial Action Task Force (FATF), his government had decided not to hold any further dialogue with India, he added.

-"I will take the world leaders in confidence and apprise them about the situation in Kashmir," Khan said as he mentioned his forthcoming address to the 74th session of the United Nations General Assembly at New York.
+"I will take the world leaders in confidence and apprise them of the situation in Kashmir," Imran Khan said as he mentioned his forthcoming address to the 74th session of the United Nations General Assembly at New York.

 Imran Khan spoke at length of the racist ideology of the BJP (Bharatiya Janata Party) and RSS (Rashtriya Swayamsevak Sangh) that was the core reason behind the current state of things in the occupied Jammu and Kashmir.